 - The System tab will show you all the processor details of your Android phone including CPU architecture, Chipset, Clock speed, Instruction sets, running processes, and much more.

-- But out of these, just two of them will be of your concern – CPU Architecture and Instruction Sets.
+- But out of these, just two of them will be of concern – CPU Architecture and Instruction Sets.